 |WCBS-TV Channel 2, New York City|

-Sign-Off and Sign-On from circa 1977
+Sign-Off and Sign-On recorded circa 1977

 CBS 2, as WCBS-TV brands itself currently, is the second oldest operating commercial TV station in the United States, but by only an hour or so.
 It was licensed as WCBW by the FCC on 24 June 1941, the same day as New York's NBC station WNBT Channel 1 (now WNBC Channel 4).
 By FCC regulation, both NBC and CBS was to commence operations on 1 July 1941 at exactly 1 PM local time, so that neither station could claim a "first".
 WNBT was launched right on time, but WCBW experienced technical difficulties of some kind, and was not able to sign on until 2:30 that afternoon.

-NOTE: The video files featured on this website are taken from my VHS home recordings of over-the-air and cable video captures, clips contributed by others and clips downloaded from YouTube and similar sites.
-The quality varies from clip to clip, due to TV reception and recording issues.
-None of the clips that are featured here have been authorized by the various television stations, networks or any other entity.
+The video files featured on TV-Signoffs.com are taken from the Webmaster's own VHS home recordings of over-the-air and cable video captures, clips contributed by others and YouTube video embeds.
+The quality varies from clip to clip, due to TV reception, recording and digitizing issues.
+Unless otherwise noted, none of the clips featured on this site have been authorized by the various television stations, networks or any other entity.